ycolagelo/Budget_Analysis-With-Python/.ipynb_checkpoints/Readme-checkpoint.md

 ## Budget Analysis Using Python

 * In this activity I create a Python Script for analyzing Financial records of a company.
-*  read data from a csv file "budget_data.csv"
+* I read data from a csv file "budget_data.csv"

 ![image](budget_data_csv.png)
  ...

  I use the data from the CSV file to:

- * Find the total number of month included in the dataset
+ * Find the total number of months included in the dataset
  * Get the total amount of Profit/Losses over the entire period
  * Calculate average of the changes in the Profit/Losses over the entire period
  * Find the greatest increase in profits(date and amount) over the entire period